 CEO, The Content Factory

-A natural question when people are introduced to something new is, “So what do I need to do?”
-Everyone should know what their role is with regard to strategy execution.
+In addition, assign a responsible party or owner to each element or component of your strategic plan.
+Doing so increases accountability and encourages better performance.
 In ClearPoint, project managers can define project teams and delegate specific responsibilities.
 The software is also capable of sending automatic personalized reminders to employees regarding their portion of the strategic plan, and what’s due when.

 “Have open, honest, candid, and direct conversations that are tough on the issues and respectful of the people.
 (Don’t say it in the hall if you didn’t say it at the table.)
 Decisions made in the room must be publicly supported outside the room.
 No pocket vetoes, and if decisions need to be reconsidered, they must be brought back to the team.